 TARGET – I can clearly represent and present my American story in oral and written form.

 I was first exposed to the concept of the pop-up museum at the NCSS conference in Boston in 2014.
-As I sat in a great presentation by Melissa Nies and Michelle DelCarlo, it became quickly apparent that this was something that would be a great opener for our examination of America’s story – I even tweeted the idea that day in November and got it to Doc right away!
+As I sat in a great presentation by Melissa Nies and Michelle DelCarlo, it became quickly apparent that this was something that would be a great opener for our examination of America’s story – I even tweeted the idea that day in November!

-You will be presenting your artifact tomorrow in a gallery walk, and collectively we will see and discuss an incredible array of personal connection to America’s story!
+You will be presenting your artifact in a gallery walk, and collectively we will see and discuss an incredible array of personal connections to America’s story!

 Your parents are invited – so be prepared to tell your story!